Python

 print(result.hashValue) # e.g. "123"

-flag is only set to True if the user was randomly assigned a variation.
+The inExperiment flag is only set to True if the user was randomly assigned a variation.
 If the user failed any targeting rules or was forced into a specific variation, this flag will be false.

 Example Experiments